 According to Davis (1994), corporate environmental advertisement typically contains three elements.
 First, the advertisement presents a general statement of corporate concern for the environment.
 Second, the advertisement describes how the corporation has initiated a number of activities to demonstrate its concern and commitment towards environmental improvement.
 Third, the advertisement provides a description of specific environmentally related activities, in which the corporation is engaged and / or outcomes for which the corporation takes credit.
 Whereas Chan (2004), defines green advertisement as claims that the attributes of the advertised product or associated production process contributed to environmental protection or with other positive effects to the environment.
-In the study, (Chan, 2004) developed a model that consisted of six dimensions in measuring the Chinese consumers' responses to green advertisement, i.e. attitudes toward the advertised product, relevance of the advertised product to the respondents' daily lives, usefulness of the advertisement in guiding respondents to purchase the product, and perceived credibility of the advertising claim.
+In the study, (Chan, 2004) developed a model that consisted of six dimensions in measuring the Chinese consumers' responses to green advertisement, i.e. attitudes toward the advertisement, attitudes toward the advertised product, intention to purchase the advertised product, relevance of the advertised product to the respondents' daily lives, usefulness of the advertisement in guiding respondents to purchase the product, and perceived credibility of the advertising claim.